CELTA Courses Dublin

 University of Cambridge ESOL External Assessor

 Towards the end of the course, a University of Cambridge ESOL appointed assessor comes to moderate the administration and assessment of the current CELTA course in Dublin.
-For both candidates and future employers, this moderation ensures that each CELTA course at the Teacher Training Center in Dublin and around the world is assessed and moderated equally and that there is consistency and transparency in this assessment.
+For both candidates and future employers, this moderation ensures that each CELTA course at the teacher training centre in Dublin and around the world is assessed and moderated equally and that there is consistency and transparency in this assessment.

 Candidates are given a final report at the end of the course, with detailed assessment of teaching skills, language awareness and professionalism, along with a comment by the tutor.
 Successful candidates receive their CELTA Certificate no later than eight weeks following the end of the course.

-Certificates for pass candidates and results letters for fail candidates will be sent from Cambridge ESOL to the Training Center in Dublin within about eight weeks of receipt of the Main Course Tutor and the assessor’s recommended results.
+Certificates for pass candidates and results letters for fail candidates will be sent from Cambridge ESOL to the training centre in Dublin within about eight weeks of receipt of the Main Course Tutor and the assessor’s recommended results.

 Awarding of the CELTA to a candidate at Pass grade or above asserts that the candidate has undertaken the required course work and that the course assessors consider him or her to have an initial professional foundation with appropriate knowledge and abilities to be able to start working in a language teaching environment and to learn more about teaching while working.